ropensci/lightr/README.md

   and let the user pick their favorite tool for the analysis step.
 * [`spectrolab`](https://github.com/meireles/spectrolab)
 * Other projects such as [`hyperSpec`](http://hyperspec.r-forge.r-project.org/)
-  have some overlap with `lightr` (import of JCAMP-DX `.jdx` files for example) but mainly focus on other types of spectra, such a Raman spectra, while lightr handles exclusively UV/VIS/NIR spectra.
+  or [`readJDX`](https://cran.r-project.org/package=readJDX) have some overlap with `lightr` (import of JCAMP-DX `.jdx` files for example) but mainly focus on other types of spectra, such a Raman spectra, while `lightr` focuses exclusively UV-VIS reflectance/transmittance/absorbance spectra.

 Because of its user-friendly high-levels functions and low dependency philosophy, `lightr` may also hopefully prove useful for people working with other languages than R.